arpan-52/test_svfits/SVFITS.md

 The svfits utility reads the 16 time multiplexed data files as well as the associated metadata file and produces a random group UVFITS file which can be used by the imaging and localization pipeline.

 The default mode is to write out only those visibility timestamps and frequency channels that contain the burst signal.
 The time of arrival and DM of the burst is used to identify the time-frequency region that contains the burst signal.
 These visibilities are then converted from half-float to float, and written out as a single channel UVFITS file.
-The (u,v,w) coordinates are corrected to a standard reference frequency, and are also rotated to J2000.
+The (u,v,w) coordinates are corrected to a standard reference frequency, and can also be rotated to J2000.
 There are options for using the off source data near the location of the burst signal to do an "amplitude bandpass" (i.e. flatten the band response) as well as subtract off the "baseline" (as well as RFI).
 Use of these two options generally significantly improves the noise properties.

 Options to write out all of the channels for the records containing the burst signal, as well as to convert all of the dumped visibilities (i.e. irrespective of whether they contain the burst signal or not) to UVFITS are also provided.
 The last option would be useful for example in making an image containing bright background sources that could be used for astrometry.